sderosiaux/how-i-stay-updated/README.md

 # Blog

 I maintain a [blog](http://ctheu.com/).
 It's useful because you try to not say stupid things and must verify your affirmations.
+I mostly pick a topic I want to learn and share my findings.
-I have a tons of drafts and todos, very hard to find time to write them down.
+I have a tons of drafts and titles, but it's very hard to find time to write the articles.
 I often takes several evenings doing only that to make an article good enough for me.
 I must improve on that part.

-# TODO

-I maintain a TODO list with a tons of things/ideas/blog that crosses my mind.
-Some of them are more than 1 yo.
-Woops.

 # Chrome